-The Tendermint consensus was first described in 2014 by Jae Kwon, who would later go on to found Tendermint Inc. The further development and building of the Tendermint-based blockchain was assisted by the co-founder of Tendermint Inc. Ethan Buchman.
+The Tendermint consensus was first described in 2014 by Jae Kwon, who would later go on to found Tendermint Inc. Ethan Buchman, the co-founder of Tendermint Inc. assisted with the further development and building of the Tendermint-based blockchain technology.

-Cosmos was unveiled in 2016 with the participation of Interchain Foundation (ICF), which now oversees Tendermint Core, the Cosmos network and SDK.
-The ICF ran an initial coin offering for ATOM in 2017, boosting the development of these products, and by 2019 Cosmos Hub was launched on the mainnet.
+Interchain Foundation (ICF) unveiled Cosmos in 2016, and it now oversees the development of Tendermint Core, the network and the Cosmos software development kit (SDK).
+The Cosmos team ran an initial coin offering for ATOM in 2017, to boost the development of these products, and by 2019 the Cosmos Hub hit the mainnet.

 What is ATOM?

-Despite Cosmos Hub being a multi-asset ledger, the voting, staking and paying transaction fees can only be done with atoms, the native cryptocurrency of the Cosmos Hub.
-Atoms are traded on exchanges under the ATOM ticker.
+Despite Cosmos Hub being a multi-asset ledger, one can only do the voting, staking and paying transaction fees with atoms, the native cryptocurrency of the Cosmos Hub.
+By the way, atoms are trading on exchanges under the ATOM ticker.

 ATOM is inflationary, with ⅓ of the total supply going to validator incentives every year.
 Therefore, the inflation rate fluctuates between 7% and 20%, depending on the amount of ATOM staked.

-According to the fundraiser disclosure, atoms were not designed to be a store of value or a medium of exchange.
-The coins are to be used for maintaining the Cosmos network and voting.
+According to the fundraiser disclosure, atoms are not a store of value or a medium of exchange.
+Conversely, the coins’ purpose is maintaining the Cosmos network and voting.

-In practice, ATOM is still traded and used as an investment tool for Cosmos.
-After all, it can generate yield from staking and then be unlocked after a waiting period of 21 days.
+In practice, crypto enthusiasts still trade ATOM on cryptocurrency exchanges and use them as an investment tool for Cosmos.
+After all, one can earn rewards from staking ATOM and then unlock them after a waiting period of 21 days.

 Comparison with Similar Projects

-Comparisons to Stellar are drawn in the whitepaper of Cosmos.
+The white paper of Cosmos draws comparisons to Stellar.
 Their consensus algorithm also uses probabilistic finality but is less secure because instead of total consensus it uses quorums.

 Cosmos vs Polkadot